bacembenhfayehd/bacembenhfayehd/README.md

 I'm a passionate Software Developer architecting and deploying scalable web solutions.
 I combine clean code discipline with modern cloud technologies to build resilient, high-impact web applications.

 **Right now:**
-- 👨‍🏫 Software Developer at Colonybyte & Instructor at GOMYCODE Tunisia
+- 👨‍🏫 SWE at Colonybyte
 - 🎓 Master's in Software Development

 **Let's talk:** TypeScript wizardry, NestJS architecture, React performance, or how to scale from 0 to 10K+ users